A Happier World

 There are many fine healthcare facilities around the world, and the staff often works long hours to ensure their patients get the help they need.
 Recovery may not be possible in some cases, but many patients will be able to achieve it.
 Getting back on the road to happiness often entails weeks or months of healing, and professionals helping with the journey receive many hours of training.
-Some of them may take ECG interpretation courses from A&L. That alone could be what a particular patient needs to narrow down their ailment and begin their recovery.
+Some of them may take ECG interpretation courses or preoperative assessment training from A&L Healthcare.
+That alone could be what a particular patient needs to narrow down their ailment and begin their recovery.

 Step by Step